 But AMC’s fastback fetish wouldn’t end until it essentially re-incarnated the Marlin some ten years later.
 And we all know how cool that was.
 You either have it or you don’t.

-And if not, GM would gladly send over a hearse to pick up the corpse.
+And if not, GM would gladly send over a hearse to pick up the dead fish corpse.
+Oh; it’s arriving already.